aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/customxmlparts/get/_index.md

 ﻿---
-title: "Get"
-second_title: "Custom XML Part in a Word document"
+title: "Get a CustomXmlPart in a Word document"
 type: docs
 url: /customxmlparts/get/
-description: "Get Custom XML Part in a Word document"
+description: "Get a CustomXmlPart in a Word document"
 weight: 20
 ---

-Reads the custom xml part from the document.
+Returns a `CustomXmlPart` in a Word document.

-## Get Custom XML Part in Word document REST API
+## Get a CustomXmlPart in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|